dwhiffing/fury/content/warsaw/bg/navy/body.md

 Class](http://russianships.info/eng/warfareboats/project_206.htm)**
 These six boats were obsolete by 1994, and historically were in various levels of readiness.
-In Northern Fury they are all in reserve status and will require a week or so to put them to sea.
+In Northern Fury they are all in reserve status and will require a week or so to put to sea.

 | Class    | Pennant | Name     | Status  | Remarks |
 | -------- | ------- | -------- | ------- | ------- |